Data more powerful than hurricanes

 But buoys and aircraft have limitations.
 Frank Monaldo, a researcher at Johns Hopkins University's Applied Physics Laboratory (APL), explained, "Aircraft measure wind speeds at altitude, not down on the ocean surface.
 And at higher wind intensities, you can't rely on the measurements from buoys.
 The buoy flops up and down and is shielded from the winds by waves, so you can't believe its data."

 Monaldo and APL colleague Donald Thompson see promise in a new remote-sensing method for monitoring hurricane winds.
 Thompson said, "Weather satellites can show the familiar spiraling cloud-cover patterns that you see on television.
 But those dramatic cloud-top images aren't the whole story."
 Monaldo added, "If you had high-resolution wind data, you could look at the structure of the winds, and better understand the storm dynamics."
 Some remote-sensing instruments can measure winds, but do not provide enough detail for hurricane tracking.

 So Monaldo and Thompson, teaming with other scientists and the National Oceanic and Atmospheric Administration (NOAA), have been studying Synthetic Aperture Radar (SAR) data, which has a resolution as fine as 100 meters (328 feet).
 SAR is better known for detecting sea ice, forest cover, and coastal erosion.
 The research team developed a method to retrieve wind speed from SAR data, using data from Canada's RADARSAT-1 instrument.
-The data are archived at the NASA Alaska Satellite Facility DAAC (ASF DAAC) and distributed to U.S. researchers through a special agreement between the United States and Canada.
+The data are archived at NASA's Alaska Satellite Facility (ASF) Distributed Active Archive Center (DAAC) and distributed to U.S. researchers through a special agreement between the United States and Canada.